raghuls2002/Career-Recommendation-System/DA1.md

 ### Basic Zettls and links

 The structure of a fundamental Zettel and the internal connections between them form the basis of every Zettelkasten.
-Zettlr offers all the necessary tools, but I don't believe the default configurations are suitable for a sizable Zettelkasten that is constantly expanding.
-Our fundamental needs are, in my opinion:
+Zettlr offers all the necessary tools.
+The fundamental needs are:

 * a special way to refer to a particular Zettel